 Commit to high standards of professional conduct, demonstrating altruism, compassion, honesty and integrity.
 Follow principles of ethics and confidentiality and consider religious, ethnic, gender, educational and other differences in interacting with patients and other members of the health care team.

 6. System-Based Practice (SBP)

 Understand how the components of the local and national healthcare system function interdependently and how changes to improve the system involve group and individual efforts.
 Optimize coordination of patient care both within one's own practice and within the healthcare system.
 Consult with other healthcare professionals and educate healthcare consumers regarding the most appropriate utilization of radiation oncology resources.

 Rotation Schedule The KU residency training program is structured to create a collaborative and engaging environment for trainees.
 We adhere firmly to a "no scut work" policy that optimizes learning with respect to medical knowledge and the management of basic and complex patient care cases.

-During the PGY4 year, residents are guaranteed 6 months for a continuous research block as long as they are in good standing.
+During the PGY4 year, residents are guaranteed a minimum of 6 months for a continuous research block as long as they are in good standing.
 Residents are encouraged to work on research throughout their residency so they are able to make the most of their research block.
-For very motivated residents with a well thought out research plan, more research time (up to 1 year) may be allotted.
+For very motivated residents with a well thought out research plan, additional elective research time may be allotted.
 For a view of the current resident schedule, click here.
-Individuals interested in obtaining a Masters degree in public health or a master of science in clinical research are encouraged to speak to the program director early during training.
+Individuals interested in obtaining a masters degree in public health or a master of science in clinical research are encouraged to speak to the program director early during training.